-At King's Mill Hospital we only give intravenous (through a vein) iron if you are an inpatient on a ward, or through one of the day case units, such as the Ambulatory Emergency Care Unit or Welcome Treatment Centre.
+At King's Mill Hospital we only give intravenous (through a vein) iron in pregnancy if you are an inpatient on the maternity ward, or as an outpatient in Pregnancy Day Care or the Sherwood Birthing Unit.

-There are a number of various different types of intravenous iron available, such as Iron Dextran, or Iron Isomaltoside.
+There are a number of various different types of intravenous iron available, such as iron dextran, or iron isomaltoside.
 Your doctor will select the one best suited to you.

-The procedure involved inserting a needle into a vein, and the infusion bag containing the iron solution will be dripped into your vein, through the needle, slowly.
-Nurses will monitor your temperature, pulse and blood pressure before, during and after the procedure.
-The infusion takes between 15 minutes to an hour and the nurses will want to keep an eye on you for half an hour afterwards.
+The procedure involves inserting a needle into a vein, and the infusion bag containing the iron solution will be slowly dripped into your vein through the needle.
+The midwife will monitor your temperature, pulse and blood pressure before, during and after the procedure.

+The infusion takes between 15 minutes to an hour and the midwife will want to keep an eye on you for half an hour afterwards.
+The midwife will also assess your baby's wellbeing during the treatment.